sh4d0w312/Duelists-of-the-Roses-Model-Ripper/README.md

 ## How to use this program

+Compiling:

+Since this code only uses the standard library, you can compile the code using g++ with the command

+``g++ main.cpp MonsterList.cpp Joint.cpp Skeleton.cpp TexRipper.cpp ModelRipper.cpp``

 To rip the models:

-1. Drag the MONSTER.MRG file from your SLUS-20515 copy of Duelists of the Roses onto the .exe file
+1. Copy the MONSTER.MRG file from your SLUS-20515 copy of Duelists of the Roses to the same directory as the .exe for this program.
+2. Drag the MONSTER.MRG file onto the .exe file
-2. Follow the program's instructions to specify which models you want to rip and to which format
+3. Follow the program's instructions to specify which models you want to rip and to which format

 The program will create a "models" directory inside of its directory, with subdirectories for each model.
 If you are ripping a large number of models, the program may take a while to finish.